claudiosanches/wp-git-hooks/README.md

 ## Hooks

 * `pre-commit` - Lint and check coding standards using [WPCS](https://packagist.org/packages/wp-coding-standards/wpcs).
+Copy by hand this file to `.git/hooks` and make it executable.

 ## Installation